Eason123451/ccc-project/README.md

 - **Comparison**: The curves and histograms allow for a visual comparison of sentiment trends between the two types of days.

 #### Insights
-- **Distribution Shape**: Both days exhibit roughly normal distributions, but the busiest day shows a slightly more positive skew compared to the quietest day.
+- **Distribution Shape**: Both days exhibit roughly normal distributions, but the quietest shows a slightly more positive skew compared to the busiest day.
 - **Sentiment Variability**: The busiest days tend to have a broader spread of sentiment scores, suggesting more varied reactions among tweets compared to quieter days.

 #### Conclusion